-Dr. Lisa Martén would be happy to personally discuss with you the exciting possibilities of treatment with IntraLase® at our San Antonio, Texas office.
+Dr. Lisa Martén would be happy to personally discuss with you the exciting possibilities of treatment with IntraLase® and if the procedure is appropriate for your needs.

 We offer CustomVue™ LASIK at our San Antonio, Texas office.
 CustomVue™ is the newest, most advanced technology in custom laser vision correction.
 It is superior to conventional laser correction alone.